ArsenGabrielyan/webDevPractics/README.md

 - Next Happy Year
 - Triangular Number Sequence
 - Flipping Card with Just a Click
+- Count Frequencies From Array
+- Count Number of Occurrences

 ### Changes:
 - Changed from jsPractics to webDevPractics